This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Taiwan.

 Is your country party to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards?
 If not, what rules apply?
 What are the available grounds to resist enforcement?

 Due to the international politics, Taiwan is not a party to the 1958 New York Convention.
 The Arbitration Act of Taiwan applies with respect to the recognition and enforcement of foreign arbitral awards.

 The foreign arbitral awards usually will be honoured in Taiwan; however, the Taiwanese courts will refuse to recognise the foreign arbitral awards under any of the following grounds:

 The recognition or enforcement of the arbitration award is contrary to the public order or good morals of Taiwan;

 The dispute cannot be subject to the arbitration under the law of Taiwan.

-In addition, a party may request the court to dismiss the application for the recognition of a foreign arbitral award under the following circumstances within 20 days from the receipt of the notice of such application:
+In addition, the opposing party may request the court to dismiss the application for the recognition of the foreign arbitral award under the following circumstances within 20 days from the receipt of the notice of such application: